linker3000/IDE-DOM/README.md

 If you don't know what a DOM is, and you don't use them, then this board is probably not of interest.

-![Image](DOM1.jpg)

 DOMs are designed to replace hard disks and are a precursor to the SSDs of today.
 The DOMs with IDE interfaces are designed to plug directly into the header on a computer motherboard, so if you want to attach one to a cable or use something such as a USB to IDE drive adapter to access a DOM then a 'crossover' adapter is needed; hence this PCB.
 You can find adapters for sale online, but it was cheaper (my time excluded) to lay out and order a batch from a PCB manufacturer based in the Far East.
 Plus is was a fun exercise.

+![Image](DOM1.jpg)

+Pin 20 on each connector is circled.
+This pin on the IDE side might need to be removed because this is a keying position and the pin 20 female aocket on some IDE cables is blocked off.

 ![Image](DOM2.jpg)